hekane/Algorithms/README.md

 # Algorithms
  This is for educational purposes.
 The project consist of my implementations of various algorithms.
-The idea was to learn and experiment their functionality  and undertand their time complexity and structure.
+The idea was to learn and experiment their functionality  and understand their time complexity and structure.
 The project is coded in Python.
 I may add multithreaded Java versions later.

 ## Libraries
 - **random**, for randomizing lists etc.